vhmth/Balloon/README.md

   that represent the id(s) of the header(s) you wish to make sticky.
   Remember to make sure that these elements are all within the same scrolling view/element.
-If you're passing in multiple ids, you may pass them in as either an object or array:
+If you're passing in multiple ids, you may pass them in as either an object or array (the values in an object literal do not matter, just that the keys are strings that represent the id(s) of the header(s) you wish to stick):

     balloonInst.inflate(['header1', 'header2']);